 If you find any particular company of your liking in the portfolio of the Stock Basket then do your own fundamental and qualitative analysis of that company.

 After you have done your own research on the company and you are satisfied with your findings then only invest directly into that company’s stock using your preferred broker.

 At the end of this Smallcase Review, we think the concept of Stock Basket is still new to India so we should see more and more companies like Smallcase growing up here in India.

-Though on paper, the concept of Stock Basket sounds good, and it is to an extent helpful for retail investors, but the reality of investing through Stock Baskets is different.
+Though on paper, the concept of a Stock Basket sounds good, and it is to an extent helpful for retail investors, the reality of investing through Stock Baskets is different.

 Regular portfolio updates and re-balancing will take a chunk out of the investor’s profit in the form of Taxes.
 And not to mention the loss borne by investors due to selling of securities when they are in the red.